 When a disability claim is denied three times, you can take your claim to the federal level by filing it with a U.S. District Court in your city or state.
 You will need to be represented by a disability attorney at this point who will submit a written complaint to the appropriate district court.
 Once the SSA receives your attorney’s complaint, an SSA lawyer will file a response in district court.
 This response contains the reasons why the SSA has consistently denied to approve your claim.

 Why Does the Social Security Administration Deny Disability Claims?

 Lack of adequate medical documentation proving a disability, incomplete or wrongly filled out paperwork and inability to show you have followed through with prescribed treatments are leading reasons why disability claims are routinely denied.
-The disability attorneys at Joel Thrift Law genuinely care about our clients who cannot work through no fault of their own and will work tirelessly to get you approved for monthly benefits.
+The disability attorneys at Joel Thrift Law genuinely care about our clients who cannot work through no fault of their own (including being injured on the job) and will work tirelessly to get you approved for monthly benefits.